Medicare in Nebraska

 Medigap plans are sold by private insurers, but the plans are standardized under federal rules, with ten different plan designs (differentiated by letters, A through N).
 The benefits offered by a particular plan (Plan G, Plan F, etc.) are the same regardless of which insurer is selling the plan.
 So plan comparisons are much easier for Medigap policies than for other types of health insurance; consumers can base their decision on premiums and less tangible things like customer service, since the benefits themselves are uniform.

-There are 48 insurers in Nebraska that offer Medigap plans, and according to an AHIP analysis, there were more than 175,000 Nebraska Medigap enrollees in 2021 (down from more than 182,000 in 2020; the growth of Medicare Advantage enrollment means fewer people who need Medigap to supplement Original Medicare).
+According to the Medicare plan finder tool, 36 insurers in Nebraska offer Medigap plans in 2024.
+And according to an AHIP analysis, there were more than 173,000 Nebraska Medigap enrollees in 2022 (down from more than 182,000 in 2020; the growth of Medicare Advantage enrollment means fewer people who need Medigap to supplement Original Medicare).
 So almost 70% of Nebraska’s Original Medicare population (and almost half of the state’s entire Medicare population) had supplemental coverage through Medigap plans.
 This is higher than the rate in most states; nationwide, about a quarter of Original Medicare beneficiaries have Medigap coverage.

 Unlike other private Medicare coverage enrollment (Medicare Advantage and Medicare Part D plans), there is no annual open enrollment window for Medigap plans.
 Instead, federal rules provide a one-time six-month window when Medigap coverage is guaranteed issue.
 This window starts when a person is at least 65 and enrolled in Medicare Part B (you must be enrolled in both Part A and Part B to buy a Medigap plan).

-Nebraska used to allow Medicare enrollees under the age of 65 to enroll in the state’s high-risk pool (NECHIP), but the high-risk pool is no longer operational as of 2023.
+Nebraska used to allow Medicare enrollees under the age of 65 to enroll in the state’s high-risk pool (NECHIP), but the high-risk pool ceased operations in 2023.
 The Nebraska Department of Insurance confirmed in 2023 that there were no other supplemental coverage options for Medicare beneficiaries under age 65.
-They can select a Medigap plan from United American Insurance Company, enroll in Medicare Advantage, or rely on Medicaid or an employer’s plan to supplement Original Medicare.
+They could select a Medigap plan from United American Insurance Company, enroll in Medicare Advantage, or rely on Medicaid or an employer’s plan to supplement Original Medicare.
 Disabled Medicare beneficiaries have access to the normal federally-required Medigap open enrollment period when they turn 65, regardless of how long they’ve been enrolled in Original Medicare at that point.
+As noted above, access to Medigap in Nebraska for under-65 enrollees will change in 2025, due to the legislation the state enacted in 2024.

 (Coverage through NECHIP began to be offered in the 1980s, for people who were unable to obtain medically underwritten health coverage.
 That’s no longer necessary for people who buy individual/family coverage, due to the ACA (medical underwriting is prohibited in that market).
 But the ACA did not change anything about medical underwriting for Medigap plans outside of a person’s initial enrollment window.
 So NECHIP used to be an option for Medicare enrollees under the age of 65, helping to cover out-of-pocket costs that enrollees would otherwise have (several other states still use high-risk pools as an option for Medicare beneficiaries under age 65.)
 As of 2019, however, there were only two people enrolled in NECHIP coverage in Nebraska, so this was not a widely used option.)